Rabanus Maurus: Bibliography

-The first nominally complete edition of the works of Hrabanus Maurus was that of Georges Colvener (Cologne, 6 vols. fol., 1627).
+The first nominally complete edition of the works of Hrabanus Maurus was by Georges Colvener (Cologne, 6 vols. fol., 1627).
 The Opera omnia form vols. cvii–cxii of Migne's Patrologiae cursus completus (1852).
 The De universo is the subject of Compendium der Naturwissenschaften an der Schule zu Fulda im IX.
 Jahrhundert (Berlin, 1880).

 Recent critical editions and translations are available of some of his works: